 - Mention the Red Faction series, and one will always remember the first one over the second one.
 This is usually because the second game removed some features, had nothing to do with the plot of the original, and wasn't very compatible with the popular Geo-Mod engine.

 - Painkiller is a sad example of a franchise that started getting a colder and colder reception with each new release, starting with the Battle out of Hell, an Expansion Pack consisting near-entirely of levels that were made for Painkiller, but cut out.
 Since then, each new sequel to the game has been developed by an outsider team, and all of them started out as game mods before being given commercial funding by the publishers.
 It shows.

-- The Sakura Taisen franchise is dominated by the cast of the first game.
+- The Sakura Taisen franchise is dominated by the cast of the first game (and the second, since it's the same cast with a couple of extra characters added in).
 The adaptations focus almost exclusively on them and even the bulk of the series' entry here is about them.

 - Tsukihime, a Visual Novel, separates different parts of the story by which girl you end up with.
 But because some information is revealed before others, you have to see every girl's story in a certain order, to its full conclusion.
 (START Arcueid->Ciel->Akiha->Hisui->Kohaku END.)
 Since Tsukihime truly is a novel, with tens of thousands of lines of text, casual players without a lot of time to devote to the game only play the first installment, Arcueid's route, without getting far enough to start on anyone else's.
 Arcueid is also the most popular of all the main heroines among fans, completely defying the First Girl Wins rule.

 - And how many people have actually played its sequel, Kagetsu Tohya?
 Both have been fan-translated for years but the first game is still better known.